unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 ### Update

 An **Update** is any action that will result in a change to the **Model**.
-Whilst an **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button, an **Update** can also be triggered from background processes (for example a data sync operation, or perhaps a notification triggered by a hardware sensor, such as a GPS).
+Whilst an **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button, an **Update** can also be triggered from background processes (for example a data sync operation or perhaps a notification triggered by a hardware sensor, such as a GPS).

 In the weather example, if we wanted to refresh the current weather data, a `Refresh` method can be added to the `WeatherModel`.